zackaryO/lease_manager/README.md

 if the page is refreshed, it attempts to reload at that route, it should be redirected to the index

+need to add lease holder fields to the reports to identify the lease holder who made the payment.

+the dialogs to manage datails are too small

 # UML sequnce diagrams (more coming soon!)

 Authentication UML